education and economy

 During the year-long position, the VISTA promotes the resiliency and restoration goals of the region through his or her on-the-ground presence in Chama, New Mexico working to engage individuals and support the efforts of the Chama Peak Land Alliance and Bureau of Reclamation as a whole.

-You may see the current VISTA, Emma, around town attending meetings with entities such as the Soil and Water Conservation District, Village of Chama, NM State Forestry, and Rio Arriba County, reporting on events, representing Chama Peak Land Alliance, and forming partnerships.
+You may see the current VISTA, Caitlin, around town attending meetings with entities such as the Soil and Water Conservation District, Village of Chama, NM State Forestry, and Rio Arriba County, reporting on events, representing Chama Peak Land Alliance, and forming partnerships.
 Additionally, the VISTA Volunteer’s efforts will assist with organizing community outreach events, supporting the San Juan-Chama Watershed Partnership, applying for grants to support Alliance and Partnership work, and Alliance member communications.

 The VISTA will also work to secure funding through grant applications and will search for additional training and funding avenues for both the Alliance and the community during his or her tenure.
 This work adds critical capacity to our efforts in the region!